 Oh, and as I mentioned in the intro, this overnight oats recipe is pretty easy and fast to prepare.
 Just add the ingredients to a jar the night before, and in the morning you'll wake up to a delicious and filling breakfast.

 I especially love making these protein overnight oats when I know I won't have a lot of time in the morning.
 They're an excellent grab-and-go option that is so satisfying and filled with nutrients to start your day off on the right foot.
 Shamelessly, I eat these in my car while I'm driving into the office more than I'd like to admit.

 By the way, if you want to try another high protein breakfast recipe that's perfect if you're low on time, give this Oreo protein shake a try!
 All it takes is 5 minutes and it literally tastes like a liquid Oreo.

-So, all you need to make these protein overnight oats is 6 ingredients, plus a few more for the toppings.
+So, all you need to make these protein powder oats is 6 ingredients, plus a few more for the toppings.

 And as far as the recipes go, you can keep 'em as basic as you want, or add a bunch of toppings for a more filling meal.

 Anyway, here's what you need to make protein overnight oats: